DIPlib/diplib/src/documentation/workplan.md

 -   *DIPimage* toolbox: MEX-files for *DIPlib* functions to be added as these functions are written.

+    **Major change coming in R2018a**: we need to add -R2017b to the `mex` compile command for the time being.
+We need to rewrite how numeric mxArray data is read if `MX_HAS_INTERLEAVED_COMPLEX` is defined.

 -   *PyDIP* Python module: Write GUI as exists in *MATLAB*.
 Interface *DIPlib* functions to be added as these functions are written.
 Make the module more "Pythonic"?
     Find a way to automatically generate documentation from Doxygen, one approach is